You may wish to read an introduction to this section first.

 Eventually odeons, small covered theatres for music and poetry, were identified in other Roman towns.
 They were mainly built in the Ist and IInd centuries AD.
 A similar complex of theatre plus odeon was built by Emperor Antoninus Pius at Philadelphia, today's Amman in Jordan.

-Museo Civico di Castello Ursino: ancient statues: (left) torso of a Roman Emperor aka Torso of Jupiter (it was often compared to Torso del Belvedere - it opens in another window); (centre) Hercules; (right) Venus (similar to Venere Landolina at Syracuse).
+Museo Civico di Castello Ursino: ancient statues: (left) torso of a Roman Emperor aka Torso of Jupiter (it was often compared to Torso del Belvedere); (centre) Hercules; (right) Venus (similar to Venere Landolina in Syracuse).
 The Museum houses a very interesting relief portraying The Blinding of Polyphemus by Ulysses

 Prince Biscari conducted excavations at many sites in Catania and elsewhere in Sicily.
 His collections included coins and armours.
 Most of the statues were acquired by the City of Catania in 1929.
 Architectural details of the theatre/odeon complex are on display at a small museum adjoining the stage of the theatre.